 VM-20 (new) Section 3.B.5.d

-Once all secondary guarantee periods have expired, the NPR shall, subject to the floors specified in Section 3.D.2, be the reserve calculated in Section 3.B.5.a through Section 3.B.5.g below.
-A reserve shall be determined by the policy features and guarantees of the policy without considering any secondary guarantee provisions.
-The reserve shall be calculated as follows:
+A reserve amount for the policy shall be calculated assuming the secondary guarantee is not in effect.
+The reserve amount shall be determined by the policy features and guarantees of the policy without considering any secondary guarantee provisions as follows:

 Determine the level gross premium at issue, assuming payments are made each year for which premiums are permitted to be paid, such period defined as “s” in this subsection, that would keep the policy in force for the entire period coverage is to be provided based on the policy guarantees of mortality, interest and expenses.